Multiplicity fluctuations and correlations in 5.02 TeV p+Pb collisions at zero impact parameter: Results and model comparisons

 This model is too simple to be quantitatively compared with proton-nucleus data, but we can at least investigate whether the same qualitative trends are present.
 We can evaluate the observables studied above, namely: the rapidity dependence of the mean multiplicity and of the variance, and the rapidity correlation.

 Let us briefly describe the model.
 We first need to compute the quantum fluctuations in the wave functions of the colliding objects.
+The density fluctuations in the nucleus are neglected.
 The trick of the dipole model is to start from the rest frame of the nucleus.
-When the process is viewed in this frame, all the fluctuations can be assigned to the hadron.
-Furthermore, in this model, the gluons that are emitted in the collision are already present in the wave function.
+When the process is viewed in this frame, all the fluctuations can be ascribed to the hadron.
+The gluons that are emitted in the collision are already present in the wave function of the hadron.
 The ones that eventually go to the final state are liberated thanks to the energy transfer induced by the interaction.

 We now explain how the gluon content of the simplified hadron is determined.
 This content depends on the rapidity at which one observes it.
 The larger the rapidity, the more gluons one sees.\footnote{We neglect the production of quark-antiquark pairs which becomes negligible as rapidity increases.} In the framework of the QCD color dipole model \cite{Mueller:1993rr}, the increase of the number of gluons as a function of rapidity is modeled as a Markovian process.
 Starting with a quark-antiquark pair at rest, of size vector $\vec r_0$ in the plane transverse to the collision axis, and increasing its rapidity by the infinitesimal quantity $dy$, an additional gluon may be found at the transverse position $\vec r_1$ (up to $d^2 \vec r_1$) with respect to the antiquark with the probability